jsilvela/jsilvela.github.io/content/post/2021-02-16-polynomials-are-strange.md

 ## Two-headed things

 Polynomials are unexpectedly strange.
-They're familiar from primary school, but start studying abstract algebra or algebraic geometry and they turn into two-headed beasts.
+They're familiar from primary school, probably the first *functions* we study.
+But start studying abstract algebra or algebraic geometry, and they turn into two-headed beasts.

 In abstract algebra you start to emphasize the algebraic structure of polynomials.
 You define addition of two polynomials much like you define component-wise addition of vectors.
 Multiplication gives polynomials a **ring** structure.

-The textbook definition of the polynomial ring $latex K[x]$ over a field $latex K$ de-emphasizes the functional aspect.
+The textbook definition of the polynomial ring $latex K[x]$ over a field $latex K$ de-emphasizes that polynomials are functions.
 You could use vector notation to make this even clearer.

 $latex a x^2 + b x + c \equiv (a, b, c) \in K[x] $